Chabua Amirejibi: Later career

 Amirejibi hailed the newly independent Georgia, and was elected to its Parliament from 1992 to 1995.
-In 1992, he was rewarded with the prestigious Shota Rustaveli State Prize.
+In 1992 he was rewarded with the prestigious Shota Rustaveli State Prize.
+Amirejibi was decorated with the highest civil orders of Georgia and several Russian and international literary awards.

 However, the tragic years of civil war and the death of his eldest son Irakli in the War in Abkhazia in 1992 heavily affected the writer.
-Therefore, it came to a real surprise when Amirejibi published, in 1995, his next major novel, Gora Mborgali (გორა მბორგალი, literally meaning "frenzied" or "infuriating"), begun in 1978, and based on the author’s experiences in Soviet prisons.
-His most recent work, George the Brilliant (გიორგი ბრწყინვალე), a historical novel about the 14th-century Georgian king preaching national pride, appeared in 2005.
+Therefore, it came as a real surprise in 1995 when Amirejibi published his next major novel, Gora Mborgali (გორა მბორგალი, literally meaning "frenzied" or "infuriating"), begun in 1978, and based on the author's experiences in Soviet prisons.
+His last work, George the Brilliant (გიორგი ბრწყინვალე), a historical novel about the 14th-century Georgian king preaching national pride, appeared in 2005.

-Amirejibi has been decorated with the highest civil orders of Georgia and several Russian and international literary awards.

 Amirejibi briefly returned to politics in July 2009, when he joined the movement daitsavi sakartvelo ("Defend Georgia"), allied with the opposition to President Mikheil Saakashvili's government.
 On November 16, 2010, he was consecrated as a Georgian Orthodox monk under the name of David.
 Due to his health condition, the ceremony was conducted at the writer's own apartment.